Fantasy Gardens

-Fantasy Gardens, also known as Fantasy Garden World, was a former amusement park in Richmond, British Columbia that was located at the corner of Steveston Highway and No. 5 Road.
+Fantasy Gardens, also known as Fantasy Garden World, was an amusement park in Richmond, British Columbia that was located at the corner of Steveston Highway and No. 5 Road.
 The park was called Fantasy Gardens because it was surrounded by a series of stone buildings that were designed to resemble structures built during the Middle Ages.
 The buildings had been used as a backdrop in numerous music videos, television productions, and movies (it stood in for Halloweentown in Halloweentown II: Kalabar's Revenge).

 Behind the stone buildings were the Biblical Gardens.
 These gardens were filled with numerous religious icons, including a hedge that had been carved into the shape of a Bible.

 History

 As garden centre

 Fantasy Gardens was home to a massive plant store in the Art Knapp's chain, owned by Frank Van Hest (1932-2005) in 1965.
 Bill Vander Zalm's son Wim owned several other stores in the Art Knapp's chain.
 Many people visited the store to get a glimpse of its turtle-filled pond.
 This plant store closed its location at Fantasy Gardens, moving to a vacant nursery one mile west along Alderbridge Way and Minoru Boulevard.
 The Art Knapp's Nursery stores were founded by Arthur William Knapp, a longtime resident of Victoria, British Columbia, Canada.